SebastianoF/bruker2nifti/CONTRIBUTE.md

 A starting point can be the links in the [README](https://github.com/SebastianoF/bruker2nifti/blob/master/README.md) and the [wiki page](https://github.com/SebastianoF/bruker2nifti/wiki).

-The bruker2nifti code structure and API is as simple as possible, see in particular this [wiki-page](https://github.com/SebastianoF/bruker2nifti/wiki/Code-rationale,-definitions-and-structure).
+The bruker2nifti code structure and API is as simple and straight as possible and the code is as commented as possible to make collaboration easier.
+See in particular this [wiki-page](https://github.com/SebastianoF/bruker2nifti/wiki/Code-rationale,-definitions-and-structure).

 ## Contributions: Questions, bugs, issues and new features